You need calm, resilience, and focus.

 Yet you likely need guidance to know just how to do that in a non-secular, Jewish way.
 And you may also wonder how, as a busy educator, you’ll find the time and the support you need to establish a mindfulness practice of your own and skillfully apply it inside your classroom.

 That’s why the Institute for Jewish Spirituality, a global leader in teaching Jewish mindfulness and spiritual practices, has created The Gift of Awareness for Educators a first-of-its-kind, self-paced, online meditation course that offers new access to expanded awareness to support you in becoming more consistently who you want to be in the world so you can empower your students to do the same . . . all from the comfort and convenience of your own home.

-Here’s how it works . . . during The Gift of Awareness for Educators, IJS’ director of the Educating for a Jewish Spiritual Life program for Jewish day schools and religious schools, and former high school teacher, Rabbi Sam Feinsmith and Rabbi Jordan Bendat-Appell will expertly guide you each step of the way through establishing a Jewish mindfulness meditation practice that can support you in:
+Here’s how it works . . . during The Gift of Awareness for Educators, IJS’s director of the Educating for a Jewish Spiritual Life program for Jewish day schools and religious schools, and former high school teacher, Rabbi Sam Feinsmith and Rabbi Jordan Bendat-Appell, IJS faculty member and Director of Camp Ramah in Canada, will expertly guide you each step of the way through establishing a Jewish mindfulness meditation practice that can support you in:

 - Walking the mindful walk – by authentically modeling Kavvanah (intention) and Teshuvah (returning) in your classroom

 - Showing up non-reactively in your life and in the classroom – by listening for the Torah of the body

 - Showing up non-judgmentally in your life and in the classroom – by relating to your students as mirrors